 Our commitment to emissions reduction continues to progress.
-During 2024, we continue to implement, across all our operations, the projects and actions initiated between 2022 and 2023, which are aligned with the five pillars of our decarbonization strategy.
+During 2024, we kept up the implementation, in all our operations, of the projects and actions begun in 2022 and 2023, which are aligned with the five pillars of our decarbonization strategy.